Provable Differentially Private Computation of the Cross-Attention Mechanism: Weighted Distance

 \section{Weighted \texorpdfstring{$\ell_p^p$}{} Distance}

 In this section, we introduce how to handle weighted $\ell_p^p$ distance problem in the high level idea.
-In Section~\ref{sec:weighted:1d_weighted}, we show how to solve one dimensional weighted problem.
-In Section~\ref{sec:weighted:high_d_weighted}, we show how to solve high dimensional weighted problem by decomposing each coordinate of the high dimensional dataset.
+We can solve high dimensional weighted problem by decomposing each coordinate of the high dimensional dataset.
+Thus, we only need to show how to solve the one-dimensional weighted problem.